medic/cht-docs/content/en/apps/guides/integrations/best-practices/rapidpro.md

    - Telegram is an effective, free, convenient tool for testing that is great for developers and quick testing.
    - Prior to release, it is crucial that you test the workflow as close to production as possible.
 It is recommended to use the production messaging channels, to especially check messaging fidelity.
    - It is recommended that you run a pilot prior to scaling a deployment.
 Remember, this shall expose the flows to real respondents and be helpful towards uncovering details such as text display among others.
-   - In order to prevent breakages in flows test end-to-end and fully as even minor edits/changes can have unpredictable impacts.
+   - In order to prevent breakages in flows, run full end-to-end tests as edits/changes can have unpredictable impacts.
 Check that the entire flow is not impacted by the change prior to releasing in production.

 _Scripted testing_
 These tests cover the parts that are inaccessible via manual tests.
 They include units that test individual components and end-to-end tests that test a flow from start to end.
-As a best practice, the following test pattern is recommended:
+As a best practice, the following test pattern using the [cht-conf-test-harness](http://docs.communityhealthtoolkit.org/cht-conf-test-harness/) is recommended:
    - Create contact doc via cht-conf-test-harness
    - PUT docs into localhost API
    - Trigger RapidPro flow